 In mid-July, email the cooperating teacher(s) to introduce yourself, establish an initial connection as co-mentors, and thank them for their work.
-You will hold a three-way meeting with the cooperating teacher(s) and preservice teacher(s) twice during the semester.
 At the orientation meeting in August, you will discuss schedules and clarify Goshen College assignments.
-Secondly, at midterm, you will initiate a three-way meeting to discuss the preservice teacher's progress and to set goals for the second half of the student teaching experience.
-Use the final evaluation rubric as the frame for this conversation.
+At midterm you will initiate a meeting to discuss the preservice teacher's progress and to set goals for the second half of the student teaching experience.
+Use the midterm performance evaluation as the frame for this conversation.

 In addition to these meetings, check in informally with the cooperating teacher throughout the semester.
 This might take the form of brief conversations when you are in the school, or you might email the cooperating teacher to check in.
 As noted above, we also ask that you share your observation reports with the cooperating teacher as a way of collaborating.
-If you have cause for concern about either the preservice teacher's performance or the relationship with the cooperating teacher, please report these to the Director of Secondary or Elementary
+If you have cause for concern about either the preservice teacher's performance or the relationship with the cooperating teacher, please report these to the Director of Secondary or Elementary Education.

-Education.
 Timely intervention can keep problems from escalating and can help preservice teachers make focused improvements toward "on target" teaching practices.